ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 -  The PPM Encoder does require quite a bit of additional wiring to the receiver.
 -  It uses quite a bit of power making it likely you will need to plug in your battery while doing radio setup with USB cable in Mission Planner.
--  The encoder also costs as much or more than several of the available PPM-Sum receivers including the FrSky Delta 8 below.
+-  The encoder also costs as much or more than modern receivers

-There is addition information :ref:`about connecting and configuring the encoder here <common-ppm-encoder>`.

 .. note::